FITeagle/flexcare-doku/source/remoteaccess.rst

 Table: Feature list attenuator

 The table shows some use examples of the capabilities from the JWF attenuator.
-For more detail please have a look at the documentation [13] from JFW industries.
+For more detail please have a look at the `documentation from JFW industries <http://www.jfwindustries.com/3.x.xFirmware/FirmwareManual.pdf>`_.

 Core Network
 ============

 The FUSECO Playground provides an OpenEPC Rel.
-5 developed by Fraunhofer FOKUS [14].
+5 developed by `Fraunhofer FOKUS <http://www.fokus.fraunhofer.de>`_.
 OpenEPC is a prototype implementation of the 3GPP Release 8 Evolved Packet Core (EPC) that will allow academic and industrial researchers and engineers around the world to obtain a practical look and feel of the capabilities of the Evolved Packet Core.
 OpenEPC can be integrated with various access network technologies and different application domains and thus provides an excellent foundation for experimentation.

 Due to licensing policies the OpenEPC can be only used as a service with no direct access to the host where the EPC services are running.
 The LTE testbed is already pre-configured which enables ready to go experimentation.
 However, the OpenEPC is remotely accessible though the LTErf extentions, implemented within this project.
 The following table gives an overview about the available features.
 Additional features could be implemented based on the demand of upcoming experiments.